dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 - `--foreground` is rejected by the CLI.
 - `Options.use_sidecar = False` is rejected by API runtime resolution.
-- Metadata-only wheels and unsupported platforms fail sidecar starts with a `SidecarUnavailableError`/nonzero CLI exit unless an operator supplies `histdatacom-sidecar start --executable /path/to/temporal`.
+- Metadata-only wheels and unsupported platforms fail sidecar starts with a `SidecarUnavailableError`/nonzero CLI exit when no explicit executable, verified bundle, verified cache entry, or allowed first-run download is available.
 - The runtime never silently falls back from sidecar execution.

 ## Runtime Model